norahkerendian/Recipe-Analysis-Project/README.md

   frameborder="0"
 ></iframe>

 With these two plots, we are starting to address the main question posed in the introduction.
 The distribution of `n_steps` suggests that simplicity is common in the recipes, while the distribution of `avg_rating` shows that these simpler recipes tend to receive high ratings.
 Together, these insights could imply that complexity may not be the primary driver of high ratings.
 People might appreciate and rate recipes higher that are more accessible and straightforward.
-This can hint that the fact the recipes with fewer steps can perform just as weel, if not better, than more complex recipes.
+This can hint that the fact the recipes with fewer steps can perform just as well, if not better, than more complex recipes.

 ### Bivariate Analysis

-Embed at least one plotly plot that displays the relationship between two columns.
-Include a 1-2 sentence explanation about your plot, making sure to describe and interpret any trends present.
-(Your notebook will likely have more visualizations than your website, and that’s fine.
-Feel free to embed more than one bivariate visualization in your website if you’d like, but make sure that each embedded plot is accompanied by a description.)
+To futher explore the relationship between `n_steps` and `avg_rating`, they are plotted together.
+In order to create this plot, the recipes were grouped into bins based on the `n_steps`.
+The plot shows us that most recipes, regardless of the number of steps, seems to have high average ratings.
+This supports our univariate analysis findings.
+We can see this by looking at the interquartile ranges (IQR) of each group.
+Interestingly, recipes with a higher number of steps do not show a significant drop in their average ratings, suggesting that the number of steps may not strongly affect the overall rating.

 <iframe
   src="assets/bivariate-n_steps-boxplot.html"